PalisadoesFoundation/talawa-docs/docs/features/events/create-events.md

 ### User Experience

-1. From the Home screen in the mobile app or from the admin portal in the web client, a button is presented to create an event.
+1. From the Home screen in the mobile app or from the admin portal in the web client, a button is present to create an event.
-2. Basic details such as whether is is a public or private event, the date, time and venue for the event are specified
+2. Basic details such as whether it is a public or private event, the date, time and venue for the event are specified
 3. If a member is creating the event, they are automatically made coordinator for the event.
     1. If an admin is creating the event they are asked to also select coordinator(s) for the event from a list of members of the organisation.